We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - exposure to other people with head colds, particularly schoolchildren

-- Asthma attack: In those with asthma, a cold may trigger an asthma attack.
+- Asthma attack: A cold may trigger an asthma attack in those with asthma.

 - Acute sinusitis: A head cold that does not resolve can eventually contribute to inflammation and infection of the sinuses, a condition known as sinusitis.

-- Ear infection (otitis media): If the virus gets into the area behind the eardrum, it can lead to earaches and a green or yellow discharge from the nose.
+- Ear infection (otitis media): If the virus gets into the area behind the eardrum, it can lead to an ear infection.

-As a head cold is caused by a viral infection, antibiotics are not an effective treatment.
+As a head cold happens because of a viral infection, antibiotics are ineffective.
 Instead, treatment aims to manage the symptoms and reduce discomfort.